sibvisions/reactUI.styleexample/src/readme-files/css-variables/themes/README.md

-error-dialog-details-gap  | The top-margin of the error-dialog details error-dialog-textarea-width | The width of the error-dialog textarea error-dialog-textarea-height | The height of the error-dialog textarea
+error-dialog-details-gap  | The top-margin of the error-dialog details error-dialog-textarea-width | The width of the error-dialog textarea error-dialog-textarea-height | The height of the error-dialog textarea error-dialog-icon-size | The font-size of the error-dialog icon